About Janice Hall Heck

-On her first blog, Janice Heck: My Time to Write, which she started in 2012 and still maintains, Jan has an eclectic mix: writing craft, grammar, quirky writing errors, travel, family, senior health issues, eldercare, food, current events, books, photo challenges, and news connections.
+- Janice Hall Heck, which she started in 2012.
+Jan has an eclectic mix: writing craft, grammar, quirky writing errors, travel, family, senior health issues, eldercare, food, current events, books, photo challenges, and news connections.

-This new blog, Janice Heck Writes: Power-up Your Writing!
-Build Your Writing Craft will focus on writing process and craft.
-Learning about the power that grammar brings to writing is a key component of this new focus.
+- Janice Heck Writes: Power-up Your Writing!
+Build Your Writing Craft focuses on writing process and craft.
+Learn about the power that grammar brings to writing..

 Over the years, Jan has given workshops on writing for schools, local and national special education and general conferences, and has published Evaluating and Improving Written Expression: A Practical Guide for Teachers (Janice K. Hall, Allyn and Bacon, Inc., 1981; Pro-Ed, 1988, 1999).
 That book is now an OOP (out-of-print).

 Jan is coauthor of Triumph Over Terror, a multi-award winning book, written with Chaplain Bob Ossler.
 This book is about Bob’s experiences as chaplain at Ground Zero after the terrorist attacks of 2001.

 The Last Meow